Carbon-Twelve-C12/quantera/docs/progress.md

 2. ✅ Implement remaining backend client classes (TradingClient, L2Client)
 3. ✅ Implement service layer components (YieldSchedulerService, UserService, AuthenticationService)
 4. ✅ Create API layer for frontend communication
+5. ✅ Implement core frontend UI with responsive design and theming
-5. [ ] Expand the frontend with additional pages and wallet connectivity
+6. [ ] Complete wallet connectivity integration
-6. [ ] Implement comprehensive test suites
+7. [ ] Implement comprehensive test suites

+## Recent UI/UX Improvements

+1. **Theme System**:
+   - Added a comprehensive theme toggle feature with light and dark mode
+   - Implemented CSS variables for consistent theming across the application
+   - Created proper transitions for smooth theme switching
+   - Ensured proper text contrast in both themes for accessibility

+2. **Responsive Design**:
+   - Optimized layout for both desktop and mobile devices
+   - Created adaptive components that respond to screen size changes
+   - Implemented proper spacing and typography for all viewport sizes

+3. **Image Handling**:
+   - Created ImageWithFallback component for reliable image loading
+   - Added graceful fallbacks when images fail to load
+   - Used high-quality images from reliable sources

+4. **Component Improvements**:
+   - Enhanced feature icons with theme-responsive styling
+   - Created consistent card designs across the application
+   - Improved navigation with proper active state indicators
+   - Added footer with social links and copyright information

 ## Timeline

-Based on our progress, we are currently in Week 5 of Phase 1.
+Based on our progress, we are currently in Week 6 of Phase 1.
 We've completed all core contract implementations, backend client implementations, service layer components, and the API layer.
-The next steps are to implement the frontend components, which should be completed in the next 1-2 weeks according to the implementation plan.
+We've made significant progress on the frontend components, including responsive design and theme system implementation.
+The next priorities are wallet connectivity and API integration, which should be completed in the next 1-2 weeks according to the implementation plan.

 ## Challenges and Considerations